fi-muni/PA165/tasks/seminar-web1.md

 **Task 01** In a new folder, checkout the tag seminar-web1_step1 from https://github.com/fi-muni/PA165.
-Open the project webapp-plain.
-Run the application.
+Build and run the application *webapp-plain*.
 ```
 mkdir seminar-web1
 cd seminar-web1